anirvan/yahoo-group-archive-tools/README.md

 Significant changes:

+* 2020-01-14: Uses qpdf to create combined PDFs for lists with many emails
 * 2020-01-05: Faster PDF generation, with fewer conversion errors
 * 2019-12-17: Checks /topics/ for attachments and email descriptions
 * 2019-12-11: Checks /attachments/ for attachments